-The National College of Art and Design occupies a unique position in art and design education in Ireland.
-It offers the largest range of art and design degrees in the state at undergraduate and postgraduate level.
+The National College of Art and Design occupies a unique position in art and design education in Ireland, offering the widest range of art and design degrees at undergraduate and postgraduate level.

 Many of the most important Irish artists, designers and art teachers have studied or taught in the College.
 It has long been the central and most important art and design educational institution in Ireland.